2010 Texas Bowl

 The 2010 Texas Bowl was the fifth edition of the college football bowl game, and was played at Reliant Stadium in Houston, Texas.
-The game started at 5:00 PM US CST on Wednesday, December 29, 2010.
+The game started at 5:00 p.m.
+US CST on Wednesday, December 29, 2010.
 The game was telecast on ESPN for the second time in bowl history after being televised by the NFL Network for the first three games.
 The bowl matched the sixth selection from the Big 12 Conference, Baylor, versus the sixth selection from the Big Ten Conference, Illinois.

 Pre-game

 By December 8, three days after the announcement of the participating teams, approximately 60,000 of the stadium's 70,000 seats had been purchased; bowl officials anticipated the bowl's first-ever sellout.
 Baylor announced the same day that all but 400 of its 12,000-ticket allotment had been sold and that the athletics department had requested more tickets from the Texas Bowl.